 Technological innovation is at the core of ABA initiatives to the extent that new products and services are coming from banks and start-ups alike.
-As a result, the ABA is working together with Andorra Business and Andorran banking entities to face the challenges and opportunities in the field of fintech and digital transformation.
+As a result, the ABA is working together with Andorra Business and Andorran banking entities to face the challenges and opportunities posed by fintech and digital transformation.

 In the same vein, Andorran financial entities support innovation in business and actively contribute to promoting fintech solutions and supporting entrepreneurs.
-Some remarkable examples are the World Finance's award of best consumer digital bank 2021 given to Mora Banc Grup, SA and the activity carried out by Scale Lab, promoted by another Andorran banking entity, Crèdit Andorrà, SA.
-Scale Lab is a business acceleration programme for entrepreneurial projects in the consolidation and/or growth phase that combines consultation and funding activities to help participating companies identify and implement a suitable growth strategy.
+Some remarkable examples are the World Finance's award of best consumer digital bank 2021 given to Mora Banc Grup, SA and the activity carried out by Scale Lab,

-Andorra Telecom and NIU
+Andorra Telecom